Eventdisplay/Eventdisplay/README.md

 ## Overview

-eventdisplay is a reconstruction and analysis pipline for data of Imaging Atmospheric Cherenkov Telescopes (IACT).
+Eventdisplay is a reconstruction and analysis pipline for data of Imaging Atmospheric Cherenkov Telescopes (IACT).
 It has been primarily developed for VERITAS and CTA analysis.